-If you are a junior mining company and would like to be featured on juniorminers, just contact us and let us know.
+If you are a junior diamond company and would like to be featured on juniorminers, just contact us and let us know.

 Diamond Companies & Explorers

 Until the 1990's junior miners really didn't do much diamond exploration.
 There were a few in far out of the way places, but most juniors were pre-occupied with precious metals.
 But in the early 90's that all changed.
 The discovery of diamonds in Canadas north, in the NWT sent the junior mining industry into a frenzy.
 Litterly hundreds of companies large and small staked out claims and started exploring for diamonds.

 These days things have slowed down somewhat although there are still juniors out exploring the north.
 While some have stumbled onto new finds of nickle or uranium, there are those who are still in seeking the ever illusive kimberlite.

 A lot of juniors have left the north to explore for other minerals or have headed off to places like Botswana or Australia.
 There are even some companies exploring the country of Greenland for diamonds.

 We like to trade diamond stocks and have done quite well at it in the last few years.
 If you would like start trading diamond stocks you can search from our list then analyze that stock using technical analysis.
 We offer a free service here.